edmundllee/uc-berkeley-ml-ai/capstone/README.md

 #### Results
 What did your research find?
+Our research found that certain voice-based features (Jitter, Shimmer) were more predictive of Parkinson's disease severity (as measured by motor_UPDRS)

+Inital EDA showed:

 * Jitter(%), Shimmer, and NHR increased in value across UPDRS severity quartiles.

 * Baseline Model (Linear Regression) Results: (RMSE): ~7.51, R² Score: ~0.12

 * Top features were Jitter(Abs), Jitter:RAP, Shimmer:APQ3, Jitter:DDP, and Shimmer:DDA

+The results reveals the relationship between the features and Parkinson's is too complex for a linear model.

 #### Next steps
 What suggestions do you have for next steps?

 * Try other models
 * Exposed as API
 * Create a private, offline-first, multimodal model application